-Or sometimes it’s the thoughtful things, like how my mom tolerates watching hours of Survivorbecause of the fan that my dad is.
+Or sometimes it’s the thoughtful things, like how my mom tolerates watching hours of Survivor because of how huge a fan my dad is.

 Those things aside, what I learned most about love is the importance of selflessness.
 Living as a 20-something year old, I’m expected to be selfish.
 The world is my oyster and I am to conquer it solo.
 Though I am a believer that some journeys in life are meant to be taken alone (specifically those that teach self-love and self-confidence), I also learned that life is so much sweeter when you enjoy it with someone else.

 They’re like a system of checks and balances.
 He’s the risk taker, and she’s the pensive one.
 When she worries, he calms her.
 And she calls herself “a sedative for him.”

 Nowadays being in love seems to have sadly become a sign of weakness.
 Why?
 Because it requires vulnerability.

 In a day and age when people even try to “win breakups” it can be hard to be totally giving of yourself.
 But from knowing my parents well, all my life, I’ve come to see that being selfless is not about losing yourself.
 When two people are equally pouring out into the other, one will never feel empty.

 — Tara Pook